mekkanix/mekkanix.github.io/owntrack/quick-start.md

 });
 ```

-Keep `scriptUrl`, `onInit` and `handlers` properties are used to define the initialization process of the tracking service.
+Note that `scriptUrl`, `onInit` and `handlers` properties are used to define the initialization process of the tracking service.
 They are all optional but at least one of them is required for initializing the tracking service once user consent has been accepted.